celinec22/Federal-Tax-Estimator/README.md

 ## Frontend Setup
 1.Install node from google
-2. Navigate to the frontend directory in another terminal
+2.Navigate to the frontend directory in another terminal 3.npm install
-3. npm install
-4. npm start
+4.npm start